jeffborda/health-tracker/README.md

 ## Lab 27 Features
 * Separated the Stopwatch and Finger Exercises onto different pages.
+* Added a "Water Reminder" notification to be sent ever two hours on button click.
 * Added buttons to the main activity to access the pages.
 * Added a back button to return to the main activity from Stopwatch and Finger Exercises.
 * Styled pages, added multiple buttons to a LinearLayout.
 * Moved strings to the strings.xml file.
-* Started code to send scheduled notifications (incomplete).

 ### Screenshots